j2store/docs/content/docs/payment-methods/checkout-fi.md

 **Support**
 Still have questions?
-You can post in our support forum: http://j2store.org/forum/index.html
+You can post in our support forum: <link-text url ="http://j2store.org/forum/index.html" target ="_blank" rel= "noopener">click here</link-text>

 Thank you for using our extension.